 Sometimes, bed bug infestations can make you feel defeated.
 You’ll consider many natural products like essential oils.
 But does Baby Powder Kill Bed Bugs?

 - The short answer is, NO, baby powder can’t kill bed bugs.
 Baby powder will only irritate bed bugs or will only musk the scent from the bugs.

-Myth 1: Baby powder will dry bed bug’s skin – Well, homeowners wrongly claim that baby powder will work like diatomaceous earth – that it’ll dry the bug’s skin.
+Myth 1: Baby powder will dry the bed bug’s skin – Well, homeowners wrongly claim that baby powder will work like diatomaceous earth – that it’ll dry the bug’s skin.

 - If it were true, the powder would dry out the bed bug’s exoskeleton and thus dehydrate them – including baby bed bugs.

 However, you’ll need to put the bed bugs and baby powder together in a bowl or cup – creating something like a trap.
-The talc will won’t be chemically dangerous to the bugs.
+The talc will be chemically dangerous to the bugs.

-The bed bug trap will ensure that the bugs can’t escape – the bowl or cup has a slippery surface on the inside and thus the bloodsuckers can’t climb over and escape.
+The bed bug trap will ensure that the bugs can’t escape – the bowl or cup has a slippery surface on the inside, and thus the bloodsuckers can’t climb over and escape.

 What about Dual-Purpose Baby Powder?

-It’s important to remind you that baby powder talk isn’t hazardous to bed bugs and thus using it as a trap won’t help in the long term to exterminate the bloodsuckers.
+It’s important to remind you that baby powder talk isn’t hazardous to bed bugs, and thus, using it as a trap won’t help in the long term to exterminate the bloodsuckers.